prjacobson/beep/README.md

 <img src="Images/Badge_Outset.png" Width="400", alt="Outset Badge (the good one)"/>
 </p>

 There is a **fake screw-hole** on the bottom case.
 We wanted additional screws for some support, but the top side of the case is taken up by the tadpoles on one side.
 To maintain some symmetry, a fake screw-hole was added.
-This is not a model error, it's an aesthetic choice
+This is not a model error, it's an aesthetic choice.

 ## Required hardware
-* M2×4mm screws *(11×)*
+* M2×4mm (or 5mm) screws *(11×)*
 * M2×3mm heatset inserts *(11×)*
 * SKUF Feet *(4×)*
 * Geon tadpoles *(8×)*